Pedro García (footballer, born 2000)

-Pedro Daniel García Reátegui (born 16 February 2000) is a Peruvian footballer who plays as a left-back for Peruvian Segunda División side Unión Comercio.
+Pedro Daniel García Reátegui (born 16 February 2000) is a Peruvian footballer who plays as a left-back for Juventud Bellavista.

 Club career

 Sport Boys

 García moved from Universidad San Martín to Sport Boys in 2018 and got his official debut for Sports Boys on 11 March 2018 against Deportivo Municipal.
 He played all 90 minutes in the game which they lost 2–3.
 García was permanently promoted to Sport Boys' first team in the summer 2018, after arriving to the club six months earlier.
 However, he only made 3 appearances for the team in the 2018 season.
 In the 2019 season, he played 17 games in the Peruvian Primera División, most of them from the first minute.

 Later clubs

 On 29 January 2021, García moved to fellow league club, Alianza Atlético.
 However he never made any official appearances for the club.

 In August 2021, García joined Peruvian Segunda División side Los Chankas.
 Ahead of the 2023 season, he moved to fellow league club Unión Comercio.
+In the first half of 2024, García played for his former club, Los Chankas.